When thinking about the sinking of the Titanic, the majority of people assume that the iceberg was the only cause of the sinking.

 TITANIC SURVIVOR – SOURCE.

-The ship was split into 16 compartments and if 4 were flooded it was said that the ship would still float.
-6 were damaged during the accident.
+The ship was split into sixteen compartments.
+If four were flooded, it was said that the ship would still float.
+Six were damaged during the accident.

-On the diagram below the bulkheads are show on the bottom of the ship.
+The bulkheads are shown on the bottom of the ship in the diagram below.

 Distress Calls From The Titanic Were Ignored

-It was 21-year-old Harold Cottam, the radio operator on board the Carpathia, that was about to turn in for the night who fortunately heard the distress calls coming from the Titanic.
+It was 21-year-old Harold Cottam, the radio operator on board the Carpathia, who was about to turn in for the night, who fortunately heard the distress calls coming from the Titanic.
 SOURCE.

 The Californian was nearby but did not respond to the Titanic’s signals as the radio operator had gone to bed.